nuuuwan/news_lk3_data/README.md

 ### Two Indians arrested in Eravur

 *2024-10-31 09:28:00* · [`virakesarilk`](https://www.virakesari.lk/article/197554) · `ta`

+Two Indian sisters arrested in Eravur, Sri Lanka for illegal visa stay and business activities.
+Police action taken to bring them to court.

+🟩

 Eravur police said that two sisters of Tamil Nadu Madurai, who were illegally staying on a visa visa from India to Sri Lanka, were arrested on Wednesday (30).